-Are pilots aware of any special activities that the airport needs to 8. accommodate -- like extensive helicopter usage or ...?
+8. Are pilots aware of any special activities that the airport needs to accommodate -- like extensive helicopter usage or ...?

-Answer to Question: No special activities then than spring and summer of activity Are there any other issues that you would like to mention?
-Answer to Question: We need to abandon mb fold in thirds, staple, and send mitte.
+Answer to Question: No special activities other then spring and summer of artivity Are there any other issues that you would like to mention?
+9. Answer to Question: 110 meet has march alach road my sinis the new road entering on south. fold in thirds, staple, and send